Jamaica: Early British period

 Meanwhile, the Spanish made several attempts to re-capture the island, prompting the British to support pirates attacking Spanish ships in the Caribbean; as a result piracy became rampant on Jamaica, with the city of Port Royal becoming notorious for its lawlessness.
 Spain later recognised English possession of the island with the Treaty of Madrid (1670).
 After that, the English authorities sought to rein in the worst excesses of the pirates.
-During this period, Cromwell had begun to extradite Scottish criminals of war from Scotland to the island, with 1,200 Scots being sent to the island which had recently been colonised by England.
+During this period, Cromwell had begun to transport Scottish prisoners of war from Scotland to the island, with 1,200 Scots being sent to the island which had recently been colonised by England.
 The method of sending Scottish prisoners of war to the island continued, and as a result, Scots played a significant role in the development of the island, being credited as "indentured and skilled labourers".

 In 1660, the population of Jamaica was about 4,500 white and 1,500 black.
 By the early 1670s, as the English developed sugar cane plantations worked by large numbers of slaves, black Africans formed a majority of the population.
 The Irish in Jamaica also formed a large part of the island's early population, making up two-thirds of the white population on the island in the late 17th century, twice that of the English population.
 They were brought in as indentured labourers and soldiers after the conquest of 1655.
 The majority of Irish were transported by force as political prisoners of war from Ireland as a result of the ongoing Wars of the Three Kingdoms.
 Migration of large numbers of Irish to the island continued into the 18th century.